plone/training/viewlets_1.rst

     As you can see this is not a valid html document.
 That is not needed, because we don't want a complete view here, just a html snippet.

     There is a tal define statement, querying for ``view/lanyrd_link``.
-Same as for views also viewlets have access to their class in page templates.
+Same as for views, viewlets have access to their class in page templates, as well.

 We have to extend the Social Viewlet now to add the missing attribute: